projectfluent/dom-l10n-documentation/src/l10n-id.md

 > hello = Hola
 > ```

 The `data-l10n-id` is like a social contract between the element and its localized content translation.
 Each ID is unique to a single translation.
-This means that if the localized translation content ever changes, then you must also provide a new `data-l10n-id`.
-For example, if I want my `en` message to read `Hello there` instead of just `Hello`, I will also need to retire the `hello` L10n ID and provide a new one, such as `hello-there`.
+If translated content needs to be updated, then a new `data-l10n-id` must be provided.
+For example, if we want to change our `en` message from "Hello" to "Hello there," we need to replace the previous L10n ID `hello` with a new one, such as `hello-there`.

+This new ID and content would then require a re-translation in every other locale, such as `es` in the example above.
+Additionally, HTML elements will need to use this new ID as well.

 > **_en/main.ftl_**
 > ```
 > hello-there = Hello there